Highlights

 - Employing hyperparameters like anneal_steps (attention mask transition smoothness) and shift (token alignment facilitation) to stabilize learning.

-Data preparation: Crucial differences
+Data preparation for diffusion LLMs: Crucial differences

 Autoregressive models need simply tokenized sequences with shifted inputs for next-token labels.
 Diffusion LLMs require more complex preparation: